civo/docs/content/docs/account/signing-up.md

 ![Phone verification input](./images/phone-verification-input.png)

 On this screen, choose the country your phone is registered to, and enter your mobile/cell phone number.
-Once complete, click "Send verification code" to receive a message with a one-time code.
+Once completed, click the "Send verification code" button to receive a message with a one-time code.

 You will be prompted to enter the code you received as a text message on the following screen: